H4mid2019/payment/README.md

 - /user/<username> DELETE it removes the user from the db, as well as the token which is belonged to that user.
 - /products GET returns all existing products in DB. everybody can call this endpoint. **It doesn't need Token**
 - /products POST you have to send one product as JSON in the request body.
 It needs a token in the header.
+- /product/<product_id> GET retrieve the datas about that specific product.
-- /product/<product_name> PUT updates the product attributes.
+- /product/<product_id> PUT updates the product attributes.
 Only the seller who builds it can update it.
-- /product/<product_name> DELETE it deletes the target product, only the seller who adds the product can perform this action.
+- /product/<product_id> DELETE it deletes the target product, only the seller who adds the product can perform this action.
 - /buyer/deposit PATCH you have to call this with the amount you want as JSON in the body like `{"deposit": 5 }`, it only accepts 5,10,20,50,100.
 - /buyer/reset POST when you call this endpoint.
 It makes the user balance(deposit) zero.
-- /buyer/buy POST call this with the name of the product which you want to buy like `{"name": "<product_name>"}` it returns how much did the buyer spent and remain deposit of the buyer, the product name
+- /buyer/buy POST call this with the id of the product which you want to buy like `{"id": "<product_id>"}` it returns how much did the buyer spent and remain deposit of the buyer, the product name

 ## 🚀 Deployment Suggestion <a name = "deployment"></a>